|Date||Time||League||Season||Attendance||Dover Star Player||Home Scorers|

 The visiting keeper produced another impressive save from the resultant Mitch Pinnock corner, this time pushing away Parry’s bullet header.

-Walker punched away Hancox’s long range shot and Keith Lowe could only find the side-netting form an angle.
+Walker punched away Hancox’s long-range shot and Keith Lowe could only find the side-netting from an angle.

-And Parry ensured Whites kept a third consecutive clean sheet, clearing sub Tyrone Marsh’s effort of the line.
+And Parry ensured Whites kept a third consecutive clean sheet, clearing sub Tyrone Marsh’s effort off the line.

 The victory sees Dover remain seventh in the National League standings, four points ahead of AFC Fylde in eighth.